json-api/json-api/recommendations/index.md

 It is recommended that resource type names, attribute names, and association names with multiple words be separated.
 It's recommended to use an underscore (U+005F LOW LINE, "_") as separator, because other separator characters (like a hyphen minus or space) could cause problems in some implementation languages, when reading/processing the JSON API document.

 It is also recommended that resource types be pluralized.
-Dasherized and pluralized resource types can be used as URL segments without translation, as discussed below.
+Separated and pluralized resource types can be used as URL segments without translation, as discussed below.